 How to Become an Education Counselor

 A bachelor’s degree is a terrific place for a guidance counselor to start their career.
 While they won't be able to become a school counselor with a bachelor's degree, they can study psychology as part of a teacher training program and enter the highest level of education field as a teacher.
 In fact, a teacher doesn't need to bachelor's degree in psychology, but certain courses may be helpful.
 The following courses may be required for becoming a school counselor, but students who aspire to become a guidance counselor should consider them as electives, if not part of a major or minor:

 - Human Development

 - Exceptional Child

 - Introduction to Sociology

-After completing an undergraduate degree, students can enter the world of education as a teacher and gain experience.
-After a few years, they can consider returning to school for a master’s degree.
-Where possible, it will be helpful to focus their continuing education courses on matters pertinent to counseling such as issues related to social work, bullying, human development, etc.
+After completing an bachelor's degree, students can enter the world of education as a teacher and gain experience.
+After a few years, they can consider returning to school to earn a master’s degree.
+Where possible, it will be helpful to focus their master's in school counseling programs on matters pertinent to counseling such as issues related to social work, bullying, human development, etc.

-Educational professionals can only work as school psychologists with a minimum of a master’s degree in most states.
-There are three degree types that can be used to qualify for the profession: Master of Arts, Master of Science, and an MEd.
+Educational professionals can only become a school counselor if they earn a master’s degree in most states.
+There are three degree types that can be used to qualify for the profession: Master of Arts, Master of Science, master's in school counseling, and an MEd.
 The standard degree will require a minimum of 60 graduate-level semester hours, or 90 quarter hours.
 Students will need to pursue a 1200-hour internship with a minimum of 600 hours of that time spent in a school setting.
 This level of degree might also be used in private practice, depending on state regulations.
 State regulations may especially apply to the terms of the internship program and students should always be aware of their state's licensure requirements, which are always subject to change.
 Along the way to attaining a degree, students may take courses that include, but are not limited to: